trackme518/trackmeifyoucan_motionsensor/README.md

 <!-- TOC --><a name="osc-presets"></a>
 #### OSC presets
-You can define your own OSC presets in JSON format.
+You can define your own OSC presets in JSON format inside [controlApp](/releases).
 In presets you can rename any OSC command's address and remap it's values.
 Presets are located in `data/presets/generic.json` folder.
-Simply copy the example `generic.json` file, rename it, change different `name` parameter and adjust other values as you see fit.
+Simply copy the example `generic.json` file, rename it, change `name` parameter and adjust other values as you see fit.
+Than inside the controlApp click OSC -> toggle enable proxy and toggle enable preset.
+You can also adjust OSC proxy port.
+After this all messages that are send to controlApp will be redirected and remapped according to chosen preset file (you can have multiple files inside preset folder, just make sure to give them unique name attribute and filename).

 Supported data types inside typetag:
 * `f` - float